Design Process

 OVERVIEW

-The overall process I follow for design is lean and iterative.
+The overall process I implement for product design is lean and iterative.
 Once initial insights are discovered using design research and analysis, it is crucial to craft conceptual prototypes that define the right "skeleton" for the solution.
 Then I rely on building things and putting them in front of people, to learn and course correct.
 Finally, we work as a team to prioritize and optimize the designs for the real world.

 RESEARCH